 Results of the glucose challenge test are given in milligrams per deciliter (mg/dL) or millimoles per liter (mmol/L).

-- A blood sugar level of 140 mg/dL (7.8 mmol/L) or higher indicates gestational diabetes.
+- A blood sugar level of 190 (10.6 mmol/L) or higher indicates gestational diabetes.
 Further testing might not be needed.

 Some clinics or labs use a lower threshold of 130 mg/dL (7.2 mmol/L) when screening for gestational diabetes.